aembadawy/swift-access-levels/README.md

 ```

 ## Public
-Access granted to any source file from their defining module, and also in a source file from another module that imports the defining module.
+Access granted to any source file from their defining module, and also any source file from another module that imports the defining module.
 ```
 public class SomePublicClass {}
 public var somePublicVariable = 0